Shushishtok/AtS-my-first-mod/Getting Started.md

 Enabled = false
 ```

-Change `Enabled = false` to `Enabled = true` to enable the console.
+Change `Enabled = false` to `Enabled = true` to enable the console and save.
 From now on, whenever BepInEx runs, it will also open a console that you can use to look for issues and track your code.

 ## Testing The Mod

 Now we are ready to check if Against The Storm is ready to perform with our mod.
 Open Thunderstore Mod Manager app and navigate to your game.
-If you click on the blue "Modded" button, the game will run with BepInEx, which will apply your mod.
+If you click on the blue "Modded" button at the top section of the application, the game will run with BepInEx, which will apply your mod.
 You should see two windows open the same time - one for Against The Storm itself, and one for BepInEx console.

 As the template has already set up some prints, we can immediately check to see if they are properly loaded.
 If you can see the log `Plugin <your mod's name> is loaded!`, it worked!
 You have now modded the game.